The Sex Life of Melchisedech Duffey

 This post is a first attempt to chart Melchisedech Duffey’s peculiar sexual life and aspects of antisemitism in More Than Melchisedech, situating them within the blog’s broader exploration of neglected sides of Lafferty's fiction.
 It confines itself to presenting textual evidence, without advancing interpretation beyond highlighting the link between Melchisedech Duffey’s sexuality and antisemitic tropes in the Argo legend.

 During Duffey's time running a bookstore in Chicago, Hugo Stone (we are told is always seen with a camera) photographs Duffey in sexual situations with young girls (such as Mary Frances Rattigan and Mary Catherine Carruthers) on an old black leather sofa.
 This takes place when the girls are around eight to ten years old, with Lafferty saying that Duffey had "dirty fun" and played the "funny uncle" with them.
-The photographic records are compiled and later presented in a portfolio by associates of Stein/Stone.
+The photographic records are compiled and later presented in a portfolio by Stein/Stone's associates.
 Obviously, Stein and Stone are etymological cognates.

-To belabor the obvious, Stein and names ending in -stein (like Goldstein or Einstein) are often Jewish surnames, though the word itself just means “stone” in German.
+To belabor this, Stein and names ending in -stein (like Goldstein or Einstein) are often Jewish surnames, though the word itself just means “stone” in German.
 These names became common among Ashkenazi Jews in Central and Eastern Europe during the late 18th and 19th centuries, when governments required Jewish families to adopt fixed, German-style surnames.
 Many chose (or were assigned) last names based on German words describing nature (Stein, Blum, Berg, etc.) or ornamental compounds like Rosenstein (“rose stone”).
 So while Stein is not Jewish linguistically, it became strongly associated with Jewish heritage through historical naming practices in German-speaking regions.

 The Jewish Stein-centered group attempting the blackmail of Duffey wants him to allow them to join and incorporate their ideas into his publication, The Crock, the publication at the center of the The Devil is Dead trilogy.
 If this is a Jewish conspiracy, then it is an attempt to infiltrate an unofficial organ of the Catholic Church.